What is Dermatitis?

-However, if it doesn’t your dermatologist or other healthcare expert may recommend:
+However, if it doesn’t your dermatologist or other healthcare experts may recommend:

 - Phototherapy or the exposure of affected areas to a certain amount of light stimulates the healing process.

-- Certain medications in order to reduce itchiness or allergies (such as antihistamine which include benadryl and antihistamine).
+- Certain medications in order to reduce itchiness or allergies (such as antihistamines which include Benadryl and antihistamines).

 - Oatmeal baths for the purpose of relieving itchiness on the surface of skin.

-- Topical creams having a component of steroid that help to relieve the inflammation as well as itchiness so use topical steroids.
+- Topical creams having a component of steroids that helps to relieve inflammation as well as itchiness so use topical steroids.